Epidemiology and Public Health Opportunities for Graduate Training

 Programs of Study

 The objective of the training program is to prepare students for careers in research, teaching, and service with institutions of veterinary and human medicine.
-These include government agencies, private clinical practice, industry, and academic institutions that address a variety of issue related to human and animal health.
+These include government agencies, private clinical practice, industry, and academic institutions that address a variety of issues related to human and animal health.